How much do removals cost?

 What do long distance removals cost?

-If you are embarking on a bigger move, then your removal costs are likely to be higher.
+If you are embarking on a bigger move, then your removals costs are likely to be higher.
 Long distance removal costs are harder to estimate.
 You can expect to pay a fixed cost based on the amount being moved, the distance it needs to travel and the size of your property.

 As a rough guide moving a one-bedroom flat across the country could cost around £450 rising to around £1,000 for a four-bedroom property.